bhagatparwinder/bhagatparwinder/README.md

 ### Hi there 👋, I'm Parwinder Bhagat, a Software Architect based out of Chicago 🇺🇸.

-🏗 I currently work for CVS Health and I absolutely enjoy everything I do there!
+🏗 I currently build large scale software architecture and systems to support it!

 ⚡️ I'm ok with JavaScript and I write about it on my blog: https://bhagat.me/blog